This guide is getting a much needed update for 2022.

 Your instincts are right – if you don’t OWN DIGITAL, then you’re possibly missing out on a huge treasure trove of leads that you just won’t get through door-knocking.

-Here’s how to generate un-ending roofing leads in 2021 and beyond
+Here’s how to generate never-ending roofing leads in 2022 and beyond

 This is a story – a story of a bad-ass roofing business owner.
 He started with 54 leads.
 At the time of this video he was over 1020 leads for that year.

 Here are the steps he took – exactly:

 - Utilizing ‘Word of mouth’ advertising and getting referrals.

 - Pushing into BRAND, and trying to make your brand and company reputation strong in the community.

 - Building out your online presence.
 With social, website, Google My Business + reviews, etc.